VegarLH/certmon/README.md

 alerts.txt :    Contains keywords for which we want push notifications.

-monitor.txt:    Keywords (typically a domain or top level domain) which you want to monitor to the console and log.
+monitor.txt:    Keywords (typically a domain or top level domain) which we want to monitor to the console and log.

-  highlight.txt:  Keywords which you want highlighted on the console.
-Only processes maches passed though the monitor filter.
+  highlight.txt:  Keywords which we want highlighted on the console.
+Only processes maches passed through the monitor filter.